 If you played the caught in the hole trade strategy above what would have been the result.
 Buying from the open gave a risk of 12 ticks and reaching the single prints gave a reward of 24.
 The trade did take 9 and a half hours to play out.
 The main directional play could well have been taken from the point when UK traders come in at 8am BST: The clear pick up in volume gave a strong indication of buying and whilst the move from overnight highs to single prints was smaller (10 ticks 1.1860-70) the order flow gives greater conviction and this can offer an alternative trading strategy.
 Of course the key part of this trade was recongising when to exit – the failure to continue past 1.1870 was the clue to exit and would prevent taking a loss on a break of the low.

 Remember every trade can have multiple access points and whilst the Caught in the Hole trade strategy can have a very rigid entry, stop and exit their are alternative ways to execute the trade.
 These nuanced method of entry and trade management are explored extensively in our 8 week Trading Course.
-To learn to trade with the market profile and develop your career further as an elite trader then check out our full range of Trader Training courses. which can attended live on our London Trading Floor or virtually from home.
+To learn to trade with the market profile, you might consider checking our market profile trading course or viewing our full range of Trader Training courses. which can attended live on our London Trading Floor or virtually from home.
 We offer the most comprehensive training programmes in the proprietary trading industry which are based upon years of successful in-house skills development.